International Student Orientation

-Please see the top of this page for the International Student Orientation date, time, and location.
+Please see the top of this page for the online International Student Orientation dates/times.
+Attendance at International Student Orientation is mandatory.
 Sign up is not required!

 In order to have your card ready by the time you arrive at UND go to the U Card Request page on One-Stop Student Services website.
 There you can enter your information and upload your photo to have your U Card ready when you arrive.